Ang Tanging Ina N'yong Lahat

 Ang Tanging Ina N'yong Lahat (lit.
 "The Only Mother to All of You") is a 2008 Filipino comedy film directed by Wenn V. Deramas and starring Ai-Ai delas Alas and Eugene Domingo.
 It is the sequel to a 2003 comedy film Ang Tanging Ina.
 It was released on December 25, 2008, as Star Cinema's official entry to the 2008 Metro Manila Film Festival.
+The film also follows a 77-episode sitcom continuation, Ang Tanging Ina: The TV Series that ran from August 2003 to January 2005, with several plot developments that occurred in the series, such as the death of Ina's fourth husband Eddie (Dennis Padilla) and Ina giving birth to twins, being carried over to the rest of the films.

 The film grossed a total of PHP 204 million and was the all time box office hit in the Philippines until Star Cinema's You Changed My Life beat it.
 As of April 2009, it grossed ₱229.96 million pesos.
 Ai-Ai delas Alas reprises her role Ina Montecilio.
 It also stars Eugene Domingo as Rowena, Carlo Aquino as Tri, Alwyn Uytingco as Pip, Shaina Magdayao as Seven, Serena Dalrymple as Cate, Jiro Manio as Shammy and Yuuki Kadooka as Ten-Ten.

 Plot

-The film begins with Ina Montecillo (Ai-Ai delas Alas) at the funeral of her fourth husband, Eddie (Dennis Padilla).
-She and her best friend Rowena (Domingo) then work as a stunt doubles for a film directed by her former employer, Bruno.
-Four of her children are Overseas Filipinos: her eldest, Juan (Agustin), migrated to New Zealand with his girlfriend, Jenny (Abad).
-Tudis (Valdez) settled in Canada, where she meets her future husband, a house painter, who in Ang Tanging Ina Mo (Last Na 'To) is Troy (Rafael Rosell).
-Portia/Por (Evangelista) left for India after her breakup with Jeffrey (Prats), and there she joined GMA (Global Missionaries of Asia).
-Sixto (Acueza) migrated to United Kingdom to work as a nurse.
+Five years after mourning her fourth husband Eddie, Ina Montecillo and her best friend Rowena work as stunt doubles for a film directed by her former employer, Bruno.
+Four of Ina's children are Overseas Filipinos: her eldest, Juan, migrates to New Zealand with his girlfriend Jenny; Tudis settles in Canada, meeting her future husband, a house painter; Portia (Por) breaks up with Jeffrey and moves to India to join the Global Missionaries of Asia (GMA); and Sixto migrates to the United Kingdom to work as a nurse.

-Of her eight remaining children, Tri (Aquino), is a law student by day and a call centre supervisor at night.
-Pip (Uytingco), her out gay son still pursues his dream; queuing for what he thought were auditions for PBB, a soldier gave him a bag of rice from what was actually a rolling store called Pila ng Bigasang Bayan.
-Seven (Magdayao), is the one in charge of her younger sibling and doing household chores.
-Cate (Dalrymple) has a dignity to stop everything.
-Shammy (Manio) is doing something bad instead of studying, but he can be a businessman.
-Her deaf-mute son Ten-ten (Kadooka) is very quiet while her twin daughters Connie and Sweet (Bianca and Janelle Calma) are quite naughty.
-Ina had her eatery business, which became bankrupt because of Rowena.
+Of Ina's eight remaining children, Tri is a law student by day and a call centre supervisor at night.
+Pip, her gay son, is still pursuing his dream of entering show business but mistakenly queues for a rice distribution program called Pila ng Bigasang Bayan instead of auditions for Pinoy Big Brother.
+Seven is responsible for her younger siblings and household chores.
+Cate maintains her dignity and stops everything.
+Shammy gets into trouble instead of studying but shows potential to be a businessman.
+Ten-ten, her deaf-mute son, is very quiet, while her twin daughters Connie and Sweet are quite naughty.
+Ina runs a restaurant, which goes bankrupt due to Rowena's gluttony.